Side Events

 FLORIS

-The FLOw Redirection and Induction in Steady State (FLORIS) tool enables fast modeling of wind farm wakes and calculation of AEP losses due to wakes.
-Additionally, FLORIS contains design tools to productivity and maximize profits by optimizing flow control strategies, like wake steering, as well as optimize layouts of new wind plants.
+The FLOw Redirection and Induction in Steady State (FLORIS) tool enables fast modeling of wakes and calculation of AEP losses due to wakes.
+Additionally, FLORIS contains design tools to productivity and maximize profits by optimizing flow control strategies, like wake steering, as well as optimize layouts of new plants.
 This tutorial will introduce FLORIS, including background on the models, a brief presentation of previous results, and a hands-on demonstration.

 Contact: Misha Sinner, michael.sinner@nrel.gov